lassejlv/forrealtime/README.md

 ## Svelte client

-The Svelte client uses the same typed `createRealtime<typeof realtime>()` helper, but exposes a provider function instead of a React component.
+The Svelte client uses the same typed `createRealtime<typeof realtime>()` helper, but exposes context-based helpers instead of a React component.

 ### Provide the client in a parent component